 Emerging Markets and Country Risk Analysis (Adv Cert)

-The Certificate in Emerging Markets and Country Risk Analysis is a ten week summer program running through June and July with classes two days a week in the evenings.
+The Advanced Certificate in Emerging Markets and Country Risk Analysis is a ten week summer program running through June and July with classes two days a week in the evenings.
 It is earned by successfully completing one Political Science course and one Economics course.
 For students without a strong background in finance, a financial management course is also required, which will meet an additional two evenings a week during the first session.
-The certificate is available as an addition to a Masters degree or as a stand-alone certification.
-Some years, there is the option for students who are also pursuing an MA to substitute one course for an equivalent course taken at the University of Pretoria in South Africa during August.
+The certificate is available as an addition to a Master's degree or as a stand-alone certification.
+Some years, there is the option for students who are also pursuing an M.A. to substitute one course for an equivalent course taken at the University of Pretoria in South Africa during August.

 Plan of Study